-While aging the body produces less collagen.
+While ageing the body produces less collagen.
 The marketing messages respond smartly to this by stating our skin gets healthier by taking collagen.
-Scientists (for instance dermatologist Adam Friedly) fight the message, claiming that the collagen is digested without being absorbed by the body.
+Scientists (for instance dermatologist Adam Friedly) fight the message, claiming that collagen is digested without being absorbed by the body.

 There are quite a number of collagen types used in cosmetic creams.
 Mainly bovine collagen and fish collagen.
 Collagen is also widely used in plastic surgery, because it binds tissue and is easy to use as a skin filler.
 And collagen is used in shampoo to make the hair appear fuller.

 You can guess that I get a little itchy from these facts.
 I haven’t completely lost my aversion to collagen marketing messages!
-And cosmetic plastic surgery because someone is not satisfied with her body in particular is nonsense in my opinion.
-Wish-medicine.
+And cosmetic plastic surgery, because someone is not satisfied with her body, in particular, is nonsense in my opinion.
+Wish-medicine I call it.
 Those resources can be better used for helping (burn) victims and for medical research.

 Some types of collagen

 Collagen is an animal product.
 You will not find collagen in plants.
-Skin contains Type I and Type III, tendons contain only Type I and cartilage contains Type II.
+The skin contains Type I and Type III, tendons contain only Type I, and cartilage contains Type II.

 Fish collagen is the purest form of collagen.
 Its structure is comparable to that of the human skin.
 The skin and fish bones are used for the production of collagen powders.
 With a broth that is drawn from the fish bones, we also ingest collagen.

 - Effect as an antioxidant.